SkankinGarbage/mgne/saga/readme.txt

 Select:                 tab, or V
 Fullscreen:				F12

 You can also change the keybinds in-game from the options menu.
+Controllers are supported and can be configured at the same place.

 REPORTING PROBLEMS:
 If the game crashes or you encounter a problem, the game will attempt to send a bug report automatically.
-It would also be super if you send along error.log to me at psy_wombats@wombatrpgs.net or PM/FB/Skype/IRC/whatever.
+It would also be super if you send along error.log to me at psy_wombats@wombatrpgs.net.

-If you notice any balance issues, noncrashing bugs, graphical glitches, or have some other suggestion, that's welcome too!
-Send someone on the dev team your feedback and we'll turn it into an issue on the issue tracker.

 OPTIONAL MANUAL:

 Background:

-Generations ago, the gates of the town of Hero opened to reveal a new world beyond.
-Learned scholars and foreign traders emerged from the gate, bearing new sciences and magical artifacts.
+Generations ago, a gate in the city of Hero opened to reveal a new world beyond.
+Scholars and traders emerged from the gate, bearing new sciences and magical artifacts.

-A year later, the world behind the gates changed.
-Hoards of monsters poured out of the gate and ransacked villages across the countryside.
+A year later, the world behind the gate changed.
+Hoards of monsters poured out of the gate and ransacked the countryside.
 The wisemen from the gate were seen no more.
-In desperation, sages sealed the gates of Hero and left the town abandoned.
+In desperation, the gate was sealed and the town abandoned.

-The legend of the Gates of Hero were not forgotten.
-Dreaming of the world beyond the gates, many have sought the secret town of Hero, but none have returned.
+The legend of Hero was not forgotten.
+Dreaming of the world beyond the gate, many have sought the secret city of Hero, but none have returned.
 Now, another tale of adventure is about to begin...

 Party: